 All producers will be required to complete a new training course related to compliance with the new model.
 Depending on whether the producer has already completed the 4-credit annuity training course in the past, he or she must also complete either (1) a new 1-credit hour training course or (2) a newly revised 4-credit course which incorporates the new model.
 Training courses are being created and administered by external training platforms.
-Per the rule, we will NIGO business if the training is not completed by the training effective date dictated by the state.
-In most states, the training effective date is 6 months after the effective date.
-Find the training effective date for your state here.
+Per the rule, we will NIGO business if the training is not completed 6 months after the rule's effective date (in each state where the new model has been adopted).

-Sammons Financial[®] is the marketing name for Sammons[®] Financial Group, Inc.'s member companies, including North American Company for Life and Health Insurance[®].
+Sammons FinancialSM is the marketing name for Sammons[®] Financial Group, Inc.'s member companies, including North American Company for Life and Health Insurance[®].
 Annuities and life insurance are issued by, and product guarantees are solely the responsibility of, North American Company for Life and Health Insurance.